Best used cars in Canada for 2023

 Read our review of the Lexus ES.

-The G90 is the largest of the Genesis sedans, with first-generation models (2022 and earlier) offering six- or eight-cylinder power and an available twin-turbocharged V6, world-class ride comfort and a plethora of the most in-demand tech.
+The G90 is the largest of the Genesis sedans, with first-generation models (2022 and earlier) offering six- or eight-cylinder power and an available twin-turbocharged V6, world-class ride comfort and the most in-demand tech.
 With one of the most generous standard equipment lists of any comparable modern luxury car, the G90 came fully loaded at a price that barely opened the bidding for German competitors.

 Read our review of the Genesis G90.